talesm/SDL3pp/README.md

 - Intefaces should accept both C structs and the C++ wraps, so you can adapt a codebase gradually or just choose to use only what you deem necessary.
-- Flexible, while we want to implement RAII and such idioms, you have can choose to not use any of it and manage memory yourself.
+- Flexible, while we use RAII and such idioms, you have the choice to not use them and, for example, manage memory yourself.

 ## Examples